 Implementing Key Features of Chat

 You may think, as we did, that timestamps would be as simple as “I get a message, I display this on the UI with a timestamp.”
-Not that easy.
+Nope, not that easy.
 By default, the message stanzas don’t have a timestamp field.
 Fortunately for our team, XMPP is an easily extensible protocol.
-On the backend, we implemented a custom feature, adding a timestamp to every message that passes through the MongooseIM server.
+On the backend, we implemented a custom feature, adding a timestamp to every message that passed through the MongooseIM server.
 Then the recipient would have the timestamp attached to the message.